- Home

 Water Odor

-In each water heater there is installed at least one anode rod for corrosion protection of the tank.
+Most water heaters have at least one anode rod for corrosion protection of the tank.
 Certain water conditions will cause a reaction between this rod and the water.
 The most common complaint associated with the anode rod is one of a “rotten egg smell”.
 This odor is derived from hydrogen sulfide gas dissolved in the water.
 The smell is the result of four factors which must all be present for the odor to develop:

-• An excess of active hydrogen in the tank (This is caused by the corrosion protective action of the anode.)
+- An excess of active hydrogen in the tank.
+(Caused by the corrosion protective action of the anode.)

 Smelly water may be eliminated or reduced in some water heater models by replacing the anode(s) with one of less active material, and then chlorinating the water heater tank and all hot water lines.